 Technical Site Audit

-Performing regular technical SEO audits can give you actionable insights on the non-compliant issues of your site that would need resolving.
+Performing regular technical SEO audits can give you actionable insights into the non-compliant issues of your site that need resolving.
 Technical SEO fixes can have a significant positive impact on your SEO performance.
 The tools I recommend to include in your arsenal are ScreamingFrog and any of these larger tech SEO enterprise tools, such as Botify / Deepcrawl / Sitebulb / OnCrawl.
 You could even check the new and improved crawl stats for your site within the search console to find issues.

 Page Speed & Mobile Friendly

+Make sure your site is mobile-friendly, fast, and secure.
 Mobile optimisation is essential for jewellery e-commerce sites, with a large share of searches now happening on mobile devices.
 Responsive design that delivers a smooth browsing and shopping experience across all screen sizes is key.
 In addition to responsiveness, mobile optimisation should focus on fast load times, intuitive navigation with touch-friendly features, a streamlined checkout process, and high-quality product images that render well on smaller screens.

 Site Speed is especially critical, as delays affect both user experience and conversion rates.
 This is especially important for jewellery websites, where high-resolution product imagery is essential.
 Optimising for speed without compromising visual quality involves using techniques such as image compression, efficient coding practices, browser caching, and content delivery networks (CDNs).
 Regular testing across different devices and browsers ensures a consistent and seamless user experience.